-Pictured: Sergei Kiriyenko, the recently appointed deputy chief of staff.
+Pictured: Sergey Kiriyenko, the recently appointed deputy chief of staff.
 Photo: RIA Novosti

 According to Russia’s top political experts, there are three factors influencing the Kremlin’s recent political reshuffle: the need to prepare for the 2018 presidential election, the search for new channels of communications with the population and a desire to strengthen the parliament.